 There’s almost nothing sorrier than scrambling around a crowded supermarket, fending off the rest of your neighbourhood for that last coveted turkey.
 Ditch the stress of the last-minute supermarket dash.
 You’ll not only save yourself time and energy, but also avoid mass-produced food that’s been sitting around in distribution centres before reaching your plate.
 Not what you want for your festive feast, aka the best-meal-of-the-year, right?

-And if you do visit a supermarkets, consider some of the vegan and veggie options, Many have already started stocking their shelves for the Christmas period, and the likes of Tesco, Sainsbury’s, Marks and Spencer, and Iceland are all putting out their biggest and tastiest plant-based festive ranges yet.
+And if you do visit a supermarket, consider some of the vegan and veggie options.
+The likes of Sainsbury’s, Marks and Spencer, and Iceland are all putting out their biggest and tastiest plant-based festive ranges yet.

 Meanwhile, Waitrose and John Lewis have followed through on their 2019 pledge to ditch glitter from single-use Christmas products.
 “All own-brand cards, crackers, wrapping paper, gift bags are now 100% glitter-free,” a spokesperson says.
 “Glitter is made up of tiny pieces of plastic, and when washed off, they can end up in water where they never break down.”